Loay-zeid/Brainwave/README.md

 # Brainwave

 Brainwave is a visually striking landing page built with a modern UI and a vibrant color palette.
 It invites visitors to explore the potential of AI-powered chat by showcasing innovative features such as code generation, photo editing, and video creation.
-With its focus on creativity and productivity, Brainwave offers an engaging glimpse into the future of digital experiences.
+With its focus on creativity and productivity, Brainwave offers an engaging glimpse into the future of real digital experiences.

 ## Features